richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

         }
         return z;
     }

+    @Benchmark
+    public AlgorithmL L(LState state) {
+        AlgorithmL l = state.algorithmL;
+        for (double v : state.data) {
+            Blackhole.consumeCPU(state.costOfWork);
+            l.add(v);
+        }
+        return l;
+    }
 ```

-When the cost of producing the samples is essentially free, both of Vitter's algorithms are orders of magnitude better than Algorithm R (but I'm not convinced I have implemented Z properly).
+When the cost of producing the samples is essentially free, both of Vitter's algorithms are orders of magnitude better than Algorithm R.

 ![Zero Cost of Work](/assets/2020/01/zero_cost_of_work.png)